neelsoumya/CFD_LLM_Accelerate24/README.md

 python opensource_llm.py
 ```

+`ARC_assignment.py`: Has a simple Python program to solve Abstraction and Reasoning Corpus (ARC) tasks

 `basic_chatbot_SB.ipynb` : has the chatbot with multiple functionalities such as reading from a file of clinical cases and memory of past conversations